wurmlab/SBC361-programming-in-R/practical1.md

 * by Googling (e.g., "Regexp cheat sheet for R")
 * in the slides for our course (from slide 45): http://www.slideshare.net/yannickwurm/2014924sbc361researchmethcomm
-* by typing ?regex in R
+* by typing: ?regex in R

 These special characters can be used on their own, or in combination with one another.
 To help you out with understanding these symbols, here are a few examples: